danielegiardiello/ClusterSurvPred/README.md

 </div>

 ## Usage
+The illustrative case studies accompanying this work are:

++ mortality after transplant among patient with myelodysplastic syndrome using the [CIMBTR data](https://cibmtr.org/CIBMTR/Resources/Publicly-Available-Datasets).
+In particular [P-5300](https://cibmtr.org/Manuscript/a020h00001GkuIpAAJ/P-5300)
++ bladder cancer data from R package [`survival`](https://cran.r-project.org/web/packages/survival/index.html)
-The illustrative case study accompanying this work is the insem data from the R package [`parfm`](https://cran.r-project.org/web/packages/parfm/index.html)
++ extra (non clinical) case study: the insem data from the R package [`parfm`](https://cran.r-project.org/web/packages/parfm/index.html)

 You can either download a zip file containing the directory, or you can clone it by using